-Join David Gassner for an in-depth discussion in this video Creating a new SQLite database, part of Android SDK: Local Data Storage.
+Join David Gassner for an in-depth discussion in this video Creating a new SQLite database, part of Android App Development: Local Data Storage (2013).

 So far in this course, I focused on two major ways of saving data locally in an Android app.…I've described how to use shared preferences to store simple key value pairs and…how to create and read files in internal and external storage and how to use…particular formats such as JSON and XML that are really useful for storing…structured but not strongly-typed data.…You will find, however, that many Android apps need more power.…You might need the ability to store strongly-typed data or the ability to have…multiple tables that you can relate to each other at runtime.…

 For these purposes, there's nothing like a relational database.…Fortunately, the Android SDK incorporates SQLite.…SQLite is a very powerful third- party open source database engine.…You can find out everything about the raw SQLite product at this website,…www.sqlite.org, but everything you really need is included in the Android SDK,…including all the libraries that make up the Android engine, all of the classes…and interfaces you need to program with it, and all of the documentation.…